 What if you are already in treatment with a therapist you feel is incompetent, inexperienced, of a philosophical direction you don’t see as helpful, not respectful of your boundaries, or just plain makes you feel uncomfortable?

-Agencies can be helpful for a sliding scale fee structure.
+Agencies can be helpful when your finances require a sliding-scale fee structure.
 Be aware that many agencies may be field placements for graduate students or interns.
-While there is nothing inherently wrong with having a therapist who is a grad student (they often tend to be well supervised), you want to be sure the intern or his/her supervisor knows what he is doing.
+While there is nothing inherently wrong with having a therapist who is a grad student (they tend to be well supervised), you want to be sure the intern or his supervisor knows what he is doing.

 Psychologists (Ph.D. or Psy.D.) do psychological testing in addition to therapy.
 Unless you need testing done for some reason, you are simply looking for competent therapy from a qualified therapist.
 This may be a psychologist or clinical social worker (MSW, LCSW or ACSW) as both disciplines are trained in providing therapy.